 See a detailed comparison between Jatheon and Arcmail here.

-In conclusion, if your organization is on the hunt for a cost-effective Google Vault alternative product that will give you more control over your data and contain a richer feature set, these alternatives might provide better value for money.
+If your organization is on the hunt for a cost-effective Google Vault alternative product that will give you more control over your data and contain a richer feature set, these alternatives might provide better value for money.